Murphy316/mdfile/docs/README.md

 * ## PWA Starter-kit

     This 'starter kit' was developed as a playbook "exemplar".
-We developed on the [BC DevExchange](D:\capstone2020\bcdevechange.org) OpenShift container platform and followed community best practices including adherence to the 12 factor approach.
+We developed on the [BC DevExchange](D:\capstone2020\bcdevechange.org) OpenShift container platform and follow community best practices including adherence to the 12 factor approach.

 ## Twelve Factors